 Best restaurants for kids in Lisbon:

-Those are really cool kids restaurants in a really cool city that is Lisbon.
+Those are excellent kids’ restaurants in a fantastic city, Lisbon.

-But the dress code will not always be casual wear.
-Prepare your best suit/dress as Lisbon has the best concerts and shows in the country.
-In places like Teatro D. Maria, history comes alive and the mix of the modern with the classical allows one to explore how people lived before.
+But the dress code is not always casual.
+Prepare your best suit or dress, as Lisbon has the best concerts and shows in the country.
+In places like Teatro D. Maria, history comes alive, and the mix of the modern with the classical allows one to explore how people lived before.

-If you visit Lisbon in the Summer months of June or July, you can also go to one of the best festivals in the world.
-NOS Alive is located in Algés and it’s a stage for artists like Red Hot Chili Peppers, The Lumineers, Alt-J, Nothing But Thieves and many more.
-Although it is not on every year, you can also go to Rock in Rio Lisboa, a festival from Brazil with a mix of Brazilian and international music.
+If you visit Lisbon in the Summer of June or July, you can also go to one of the best festivals in the world.
+NOS Alive is located in Algés, a stage for artists like Red Hot Chili Peppers, The Lumineers, Alt-J, Nothing But Thieves and many more.
+Although it is not every year, you can also go to Rock in Rio Lisboa, a festival in Brazil that features a mix of Brazilian and international music.

 Porto – Douro region

 Welcome to the north of Portugal.
 The Douro River is the third largest river in the Iberian Peninsula.
 Taking a vacation in Porto is cheaper than in Lisbon but if you want to explore the Douro region (you should) don’t look at it from the money side of things.
 Discover one of the most beautiful places in the world and sail through the Douro Valley.
-Known by the vineyards along the region, Douro is a magical place to stay.
-A lot of the hotels were built with the vineyard view in the mountains so it’s amazing to relax with your family and It’s not expensive.
+Known for the vineyards along the region, Douro is a magical place to stay.
+Many of the hotels were built with a vineyard view of the mountains, so it’s fantastic to relax with your family and is not expensive.
 Porto is number 18 on a list of about 50 Affordable Vacations.
-Also, if you like football, you can visit Estádio dos Dragões where José Mourinho coached the Futebol Clube do Porto team.
+Also, if you like football, you can visit Estádio dos Dragões, where José Mourinho coached the Futebol Clube do Porto team.

 Where to stay in Douro